collocations.org

 inches

-So many column inches are devoted to film stars.
+So many column inches are devoted to movie stars.

 She saw his name in an obituary column.

-a weekly column on films showing in London
+a weekly column on movies showing in the capital

 3. long line of people, vehicles, etc.